 - 5. Driving time in the US is limited by the FMCSRs.
 When in Canada, driving time is limited by Canadian regulations.
 Drivers must always be in compliance with the rules in the country they are driving.
 Below are the basic rules for property carrying vehicles.
 Passenger carrying vehicle drivers should consult the FMCSRs for information on hours of service. - a.
 The 11 hour rule.
 No driver may drive more than 11 hours after having 10 hours of rest.
 Only time on line 3 counts toward the 11 hour rule. - b.
 The 14 hour rule.
 No driver may drive (you may still be on duty but not driving) after 14 hours of starting a work shift after having 10 hours of rest.
-All time on all four lines count toward the 14 hour rule.
-An exception to the 14 hour rule exists for split sleeper berth operations and local hauling. - c.
+All time on all four lines counts toward the 14 hour rule.
+Calculation of the 14 hour limit includes all time except any sleeper birth period of at least 8 consecutive hours but less than 10 consecutive hours. - c.
 The 60 hour rule.
 Used by companies operating 5 days per week.
 No driver may drive more than 60 hours in any 7 consecutive days.
-If a driver has not violated the 60 hour rule, the driver may restart the 7 days by having 34 consecutive hours off duty.
+The driver may restart the 7 days by having 34 consecutive hours off duty.
 Time on lines 3 and 4 count toward the 60 hour rule. - d.
 The 70 hour rule.
 Used by companies that operate vehicles every day of the week.
 No driver may drive more than 70 hours in any 8 consecutive days.
-If a driver has not violated the 70 hour rule, the driver may restart the 8 days by having 34 consecutive hours off duty.
+The driver may restart the 8 days by having 34 consecutive hours off duty.
 Time on lines 3 and 4 count toward the 70 hour rule.